SCLW/Circuitry-Based-Sound/readme.md

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/CD4093.jpg>

 Oscillators built with 2 input NAND Schmitt triggers can be switched on and off manually by using a push button.
-The next image shows how to set up a normally open push button as an ON switch.
+The next image shows how to set up a normally open push button as an ON switch to control the sound.
 A [pull down resistor](https://github.com/SCLW/Circuitry-Based-Sound/blob/master/readme.md#pull-up-and-pull-down-resistors) defines the logic state at the input when the push button is open.
 When the push button is closed, the power supply produces a logical high and the NAND gate oscillates.

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/CD4093_Push_Button.jpg>